 When considering this material it may help to bear in mind that the obligations on the owners and/or operators of transmission systems (TSOs) are different from those on the owners and/or operators of distribution networks (NOs).
 The Gas Act requires owners of gas supply systems to maintain SMSs specifying all practicable steps to prevent the gas supply system from presenting a significant risk of harm to people or damage to property.
 However, this requirement does not apply to transmission systems.
 Instead, TSOs develop plans for the operation and maintenance of their pipelines as part of the requirement to obtain a certificate of fitness under the Health and Safety in Employment (Pipelines) Regulations 1999 (HSE Pipeline Regulations).
 AS/NZS 2885 sets out the requirements for these plans, called Safety and Operating Plans.
 A Safety and Operating Plan is broadly similar to an SMS in that it involves the systematic identification of hazardous events, their potential causes and consequences, and proposed safeguards that would prevent such events causing damage to plant, equipment, operating personnel, the community and the environment.
 The Australian version of the standard is more recent (AS2885.3 (2012)) and requires Pipeline Management Systems, which are more comprehensive than Safety and Operating Plans.
-Both Vector and MDL are working to develop Pipeline Management Systems under this updated standard.
+MDL has advised that Vector, under its management contract for the Maui Pipeline, developed and implemented a Pipeline Management System (PMS) Manual in 2013 to meet the requirements of AS2885.3 (2012).
+This document replaced the Safety and Operating Plan required under AS2885.1 (2007).
+The PMS Manual applies to both Vector and MDL assets.